gardener/gardener/docs/usage/configuration.md

 1. `gardener-apiserver`, a Kubernetes-native API extension that serves custom resources in the Kubernetes-style (like `Seed`s and `Shoot`s), and a component that contains multiple admission plugins.
 1. `gardener-admission-controller`, an HTTP(S) server with several handlers to be used in a [ValidatingWebhookConfiguration](../../charts/gardener/controlplane/charts/application/templates/validatingwebhook-admission-controller.yaml).
-1. `gardener-controller-manager`, a component consisting out of multiple controllers that implement reconciliation and deletion flows for some of the custom resources (e.g., it contains the logic for maintaining `Shoot`s, reconciling `Plant`s, etc.).
+1. `gardener-controller-manager`, a component consisting out of multiple controllers that implement reconciliation and deletion flows for some of the custom resources (e.g., it contains the logic for maintaining `Shoot`s, reconciling `Project`s, etc.).
 1. `gardener-scheduler`, a component that assigns newly created `Shoot` clusters to appropriate `Seed` clusters.
 1. `gardenlet`, a component running in seed clusters and consisting out of multiple controllers that implement reconciliation and deletion flows for some of the custom resources (e.g., it contains the logic for reconciliation and deletion of `Shoot`s).